 In-situ and geodetic measurements of GIC mass and volume changes extend back multiple decades with a handful of glacier length records going back to ~1860 and various approaches have been used to upscale these to provide global estimates (e.g. ).
 By contrast, robust, observational estimates of ice sheet mass balance begin with the launch of ESA’s satellite, ERS-1, in 1991.

 This partly explains the difference in approach used but there is also an issue of scale.
 The Antarctic ice sheet is larger than the conterminous United States and extrapolation of a small number of poorly distributed in-situ observations is not a viable approach.

-Since the early 1990s, three approaches have been adopted for determining ice sheet mass balance: the Input- Output Method (IOM), elevation change (dh/dt) from satellite and airborne altimetry, and changes in the gravity field from.
+Since the early 1990s, three approaches have been adopted for determining ice sheet mass balance: the Input- Output Method (IOM), elevation change (dh/dt) from satellite and airborne altimetry, and changes in the gravity field from GRACE.
 Each approach involves different errors in space and time, but also represents a different “type” of information about mass balance.

 Therefore combining them into a joint inference is far more powerful and informative than considering them separately or taking, say, the arithmetic mean of multiple estimates.
 However, in this combined approach it is essential to understand how the different errors are correlated, across datasets and within datasets, across space and time.
 The image below shows an example of RATES results for Antarctica, where a static GIA field and time-evolving ice dynamics and surface process fields were solved simultaneously (e.g. ).